tatsuo-ishii/postgresql_readme_translation/README.md

 This repository contains some translated src/../README files in PostgreSQL.
 Currently only Japanese translation is available in README_master_ja branch.

-## What are README translation files available in README_master_ja branch?
+## What are the README translation files available in the README_master_ja branch?

 - Currently available translation files are:
   - src/backend/executor/README
   - src/backend/optimizer/README

-## What are translations available other than README?
+## What translations are available besides the README?

 - Currently following files are available:
   - src/backend/executor/nodeAgg.c (comments in the beginning of the file)